 To Make the Sugar-Free Creamy Cheesecake for Layering

 It doesn’t get any easier than this!
 Just add all the ingredients to a large mixing bowl and whip the together using your favorite hand mixer.
-Make sure its all well combined.
+Make sure it’s all well combined.

-To Make the Best Low Carb Crumb Streusel Topping
+How to Make the Best Low Carb Crumb Streusel Topping

 Add almond flour, pecans, cinnamon, nutmeg and Swerve into a mixing bowl and mix them together.
 Then, pour the melted butter over the top and mix until well combined.
 Once you add the butter, you’ll see the crumbles will start to form.

 This is going to make the best Low Carb streusel topping that you’ll want to use again and again!
 I use a similar topping in my Coffee Crumb Cake, Blueberry Crumb Loaf and Mixed Berry Crumble and it’s incredible!

 To Assemble the Cake